ClaytonWang/react-springboot-fullstack/README.md

 # React Springboot Fullstack

 This is a fullstack project using React and Springboot.
-It is a simple CRUD application that allows users to create, read, update, and delete books.
+It is a simple application that allows users to read food trucks from a database and search for specific food trucks.
+The project uses MySQL as the database.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-* You have installed Node.js and npm
+* You have installed Node.js v18 and npm
-* You have installed Java and Maven
+* You have installed Java v17 and Maven
-* You have installed MySQL
+* You have installed MySQL 5.7 or later

 ## Installing